Chris Froome among riders to be tested for coronavirus as UAE Tour cancelled

 Advertising

-A tweet from the Jumbo-Visma team said: “We have taken note of the cancellation of the UAE Tour due to the occurrence of the coronavirus.
+More than 2,500 have died, the majority of them in China, where the virus originated.

-“We wish all the people involved the very best, awaiting further developments.”
+A tweet from Team Ineos said: “Following the cancellation of the #UAETour we are monitoring the situation closely.
+We will follow the guidance of the relevant authorities and support them in managing this situation.
+The health and safety of all staff and riders is paramount.”

-Riders and staff stay at the throughout the seven-stage race, which began on Sunday.
+Riders and staff stay at the same hotel throughout the seven-stage race, which began on Sunday.

 Britain’s Adam Yates, riding for Mitchelton-Scott, was in the leader’s red jersey following Thursday’s stage five to Jebel Hafeet.